jagprog5/dev-guide/design.md

 For example, does the whole file really need to be loaded into memory before use?
 Or instead, can it be read and sent as output in a continuous stream processing way with bounded memory.
+Keep in mind extreme situations which could fill all available disk / memory.

 ### Tradeoffs